How To Manage Your Child’s Fears

 If trauma has set in and phobias are present, all of the above can be helpful as well as seeking outside help from a therapist specializing in trauma.

-Whoever said childhood is the happiest time of life needs their head examined.
 Children experience everything through the perceptions of an immature brain and developmental egocentrism.
 Things hit them hard.
 We must understand how frightening it can feel.